Deep Ad-hoc Beamforming: Experiments

 \subsection{Effect of hyperparameter $\gamma$}

-To study how the hyperparameter $\gamma$ affects the performance of ``DAB+auto-\textit{N}-best+LS'', ``DAB+soft-\textit{N}-best+LS'', and ``DAB+learning-\textit{N}-best+LS'', we tune $\gamma$ from $\{0.1, 0.3, 0.5, 0.7, 0.9\}$.
+To study how the hyperparameter $\gamma$ affects the performance of ``DAB+auto-\textit{N}-best+TS'', ``DAB+soft-\textit{N}-best+TS'', and ``DAB+learning-\textit{N}-best+TS'', we tune $\gamma$ from $\{0.1, 0.3, 0.5, 0.7, 0.9\}$.
 To save the space of the paper, we only show the results in the babble noise environments at the lowest SNRatO levels in Figs. \ref{fig:gamma_reverb} and \ref{fig:gamma}.
-From the figures, we observe that ``DAB+auto-\textit{N}-best+LS'' and ``DAB+soft-\textit{N}-best+LS'' perform similarly if $\gamma$ is well-tuned, both of which are better than ``DAB+soft-\textit{N}-best+LS''.
-The working range of $\gamma$ is $[0.5, 0.7]$ for ``DAB+auto-\textit{N}-best+LS'' and ``DAB+soft-\textit{N}-best+LS'', and $[0.7, 0.9]$ for ``DAB+learning-\textit{N}-best+LS''.
+From the figures, we observe that ``DAB+auto-\textit{N}-best+TS'' and ``DAB+soft-\textit{N}-best+TS'' perform similarly if $\gamma$ is well-tuned, both of which are better than ``DAB+soft-\textit{N}-best+TS''.
+The working range of $\gamma$ is $[0.5, 0.7]$ for ``DAB+auto-\textit{N}-best+TS'' and ``DAB+soft-\textit{N}-best+TS'', and $[0.7, 0.9]$ for ``DAB+learning-\textit{N}-best+TS''.